nanakoduah/event-be/README.md

 There are no seeded users and user management is not available in this prototype, it is recommended to use the existing database which has a `System user` with the following credentials.
 - email: `admin@mail.com`
 - password: `11111111`
+On the other hand, if you prefer to create your own database from scratch and use then please follow the instruction below to create a system adminstrator or user
+- sign up with the desired system user email
+- Open you mongodb client.
+- Change `userRole` field from `USER_TYPES.CUSTOMER` to `USER_TYPES.
+ADMIN` for this user.
+- And you have a system user with more privileges

 The admin account can be used to add new `Categories` for the app